Compass: SLO-aware Query Planner for Compound AI Serving at Scale

 \bipar{Planning Overhead} As shown in Table~\ref{tab:total-serving}, we measure the planning time and the average serving time for three tasks.
 It shows that planning time is indeed the bottleneck.

-Figure ~\ref{fig:multi-scalability} compares the scheduling time between \name multi-scheduling and the Yarn scheduling with linear time complexity, which admits queries in a first-come-first-served fashion.
+\bipar{Scheduling Scalability.} Figure~\ref{fig:multi-scalability} compares the scheduling time between \name multi-scheduling and the Yarn scheduling with linear time complexity, which admits queries in a first-come-first-served fashion.
 The result shows that \name achieves similar time cost, and linearly scales up with the number of queries, in small (4 V100 + 4 A100 GPUs) and large cluster setups, respectively.
 ILP scheduling (not plotted) takes 4 hours to finish for 1k queries, and it does not finish after more than 24 hours for 10k queries.